 Publications

-Methodical material: “Tautas daiļamata meistares Rasmas Āboltiņas DUBULTCIMDI/ DOUBLE MITTENS of Folk Art Craftsman Rasma Aboltina”.
-Author – Linda Rubena.
-Publisher Latvian National Centre for Culture, 2014.
+Methodical material: “Tautas daiļamata meistares Rasmas Āboltiņas DUBULTCIMDI/ DOUBLE MITTENS of Folk Art Craftsman Rasma Aboltina” by Linda Rubena.
+Latvian National Centre for Culture, 2014.

 https://www.lsm.lv/raksts/dzive-stils/tautas-maksla/meistare-rasma-abolina-cimdus-darina-dubultadijuma.a161289/

-Invitation to study event “Meistaru godināšana”, July 1988
+Invitation to studio event “Meistaru godināšana”, July 1988.

 Read more